 I am sure by now, that most people have heard of the warehouse fire in Oakland over the weekend.
 According to news reports from KTLA, a criminal investigation has been launched in Alameda county – as authorities are still trying to determine the cause of the fire that has claimed the lives of 36 people.
 Officials are expecting the death toll to rise, as they continue through the debris this week.

 The building known as the “Ghost Ship” was reportedly a safe haven and living quarters for artists.
-It was estimated that the warehouse turned living space housed 20-25 artists at any given time.
-KTLA reports that in November, the owners of the warehouse received a notification that the tenants were in violation of city codes for hazardous trash and debris that had been left around.
+Reports estimate that the warehouse was converted into a living space.
+The space was housing 20-25 artists at any given time.
+KTLA reports that in November, the owners of the warehouse got a notification that the tenants were in violation of city codes for hazardous trash and debris.

 Shelly Mack, a former tenant and jewelry maker who lived at the Ghost Ship until February 2015 said that the space had intermittent power and heat when she was a resident – in her statement,